Reviewed by Melinda (Santa) Gladden, LCSW

 The Beyond Blue PTSD and Trauma Forum

 Beyond Blue is an Australian-based organization.
 Their website has mental health forums, including one for post-traumatic stress disorder and trauma, among other resources.
-Click here to access the Beyond Blue post-traumatic stress disorder forum.
+Click here to go to the Beyond Blue post-traumatic stress disorder forum.

 The psychforums.com Post-Traumatic Stress Disorder Forum

 Like mentalhealthforum.net, psychforums.com is a website with various forums for many mental health conditions or concerns, including anxiety disorders, obsessive-compulsive disorder (OCD), depressive disorders, post-traumatic stress disorder, and more.
-Click here to access the psychforums.com post-traumatic stress disorder forum.
+Click here to go to the psychforums.com post-traumatic stress disorder forum.

 Find a Support group In Your Area